|Resources||InDesign Markup Language Resources|

 Directives via API

-IDML supports the includeOriginalStrings directive.
-By default includeOriginalStrings is true.
-This means that when downloading the translated version of the file if a translation is authorized but not published or pre-published the source string will be present.
+true.
+This means that when downloading the translated version of the file if a translation is authorized but not published or prepublished, the source string will be present.

-Once you're ready to translate the file, create a Job.
+- Once you're ready to translate the file, create a Job.
+If any content is ingested that should not be translated, you can exclude it from translation, should you need to.
 To get an idea of what the layout and display of the translated file will be, you can download a pseudo translated file.
-From here you can decide if any adjustments are necessary to the source content.
+From here, you can decide if any adjustments are necessary to the source content.

 Troubleshooting Translated Adobe InDesign Files

 When viewing and deploying translated Adobe InDesign files, it is important to remember that most fonts do not contain the characters necessary to display content in every language.